arifperdana/arifperdana.github.io/_pages/publications.md

 * Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
 In preparation for journal submission.

 * **Perdana, A**., Lee, W.E.
 Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
 In preparation for journal submission.

+* **Perdana, A**., & Wang, T. (Editors).
+Digital Transformation in Accounting and Auditing.
+Expected to be published by Palgrave MacMillan by Summer 2023.